stormaaja/mustard/README.md

 # mustard
-Yet another Clojure static code analyze tool
+Yet another Clojure static code analyze tool.

+Mustard is a static Clojure code analyzer plugin for [Leiningen](https://leiningen.org/).
+It's goal is for helping developers to improve their code quality.

 Mustard is currently under development and lacks most of its planned features.